What is a dividend?

 A scrip dividend is often used by companies looking to preserve cash but still share profits with shareholders.
 For example, if a company needs to preserve cash for an expansion, shareholders are more likely to be satisfied if the dividend is replaced with scrip.
 Still, scrip dividends are far more common in the U.S. and UK than in Australia.

-Lastly, a Dividend Reinvestment Program (DRIP) allows investors to reinvest a cash payment directly into shares.
+Lastly, a Dividend Reinvestment Program (DRP) allows investors to reinvest a cash payment directly into shares.
 While this plan is usually run through the individual company, it’s on Stake’s road map to launch DRIP investing!

 Now that we know the three types of dividends let’s briefly explain how they are taxed.